 A simple way to describe spores is that they are a couple of steps behind on the reproductive work of the seed and have to play "catch up."

-The gametophyte is charged with the job to actually create the very male and female parts within itself needed to procreate and produce yet another life: the "sporophyte!"
+The gametophyte is charged with the job of actually creating the very male and female parts within itself needed to procreate and produce yet another life: the sporophyte!